psmak3/psmak3.github.io/_posts/top10s/2016-11-18-top10s-embarssingsongsonipod.md

 Another cover song, but this one is actually better than the original.
 Well, at least it is close to as good.
 I like 'Sailing', and so did 1980 when Christopher Cross won about every Grammy you can win.
 I don't think enjoying a peaceful getaway via the soft sounds of 'Sailing' is the bad part.
-I think a grown man having any N'Sync song on their playlist is pretty embarrassing.
+I think a grown man having any N'Sync song on their playlist isthe bad part.
 In my defense, at least it is a reasonable rendition that Mr. Cross would be proud of.
 But not in my defense, it still is a teenie bopper band from the 90's that made it on the iPod.

 # 3. [Quit Playing Games With My Heart: Backstreet Boys](https://www.youtube.com/watch?v=Ug88HO2mg44)